hasanuzzamanbe/php-environment-setup-for-mac/README.md

 Making projects secure under SSL you can run like this https://Your-project-name.test Your server configuration is complete.
 You can run your PHP , Laravel application using this server.
 Also, you can run your WordPress locally.
 If you face any problems, please leave a remark below.

+If you face any issue you may comment on the [Blog](https://wpminers.com/how-to-install-laravel-valet-on-mac) or create an issue.